 PUBLICATIONS

-West, R., Eckler, S., Conway-Smith, B., Turcas, N., Kelly, M. (In Press 2023).
-Bridging generative networks with the Common Model of Cognition.
+West, R., Eckler, S., Conway-Smith, B., Turcas, N., Kelly, M. (2023).
+Bridging Generative Networks with the Common Model of Cognition.
 In AAAI Fall Symposium.
+PDF

 Conway-Smith, B., & West, R. L. (2023).
-Metacognitive threshold: a computational account.
+Metacognitive Threshold: a Computational Account.
 In Proceedings of ICCM 2023, 21st International Conference on Cognitive Modelling.
-Link
+PDF

 Conway-Smith, B., & West, R. L. (2022).
-Clarifying System 1 & 2 through the Common Model of Cognition.
+Clarifying System 1 & 2 Through the Common Model of Cognition.
 In Proceedings of ICCM 2022 20th International Conference on Cognitive Modelling.
-Link
+PDF

 VIDEO PRESENTATIONS